AlmeroSteyn/AlmeroSteyn.github.io/_posts/2016-02-19-angular15-component-typescript.markdown

 Now everything should be easy, yes?
 Well no, not if you have not done this before.

-So let’s start by defining the body of the component and registering it with Angular.
+So let’s start by defining the body of the component and registering it with AngularJS.

 {% highlight javascript %}
 module app.directives {